History of Art

 In contrast to Christianity which permits figurative representation of Prophets, Saints and the Holy family, Islam forbids all forms of human iconography.
 Thus Islamic art focused instead on the development of complex geometric patterns, illuminated texts and calligraphy.

 In East Asia, the visual arts of India and Tibet incorporated the use of highly coloured figures (due to their wide range of pigments) and strong outlines.
 Painting in India was extremely diverse, as were materials (textiles being more durable often replaced paper) and size (Indian miniatures were a specialty).
-Chinese art included bronze sculpture, jade carving, Chinese pottery, calligraphic and brush painting, among other forms.
+Chinese art specialized in ceremonial bronze sculpture, calligraphic and brush painting and jade carving, as well as lacquerware and Chinese pottery.
 In Japan, Buddhist temple art, Zen Ink-Painting, Yamato-e and Ukiyo-e woodblock prints were four of the main types of Japanese art.

 The Church Invests in Art to Convey Its Message